dbpedia/dbpedia-lookup/README.md

 docker-compose up
 ```

-If you are using a pre-built index preset (recommended), please download the respective index structure from the DBpedia Databus [here](https://databus.dbpedia.org/jan/dbpedia-lookup/index/) to your preset folder and unpack it (use either `index_autocomplete.tar.gz` or `index_keyword.tar.gz` depending on the loaded file). **Only use one index file - do not mix multiple indexes together.**
+If you are using a pre-built index preset (recommended), please download the respective index structure from the DBpedia Databus [here](https://databus.dbpedia.org/jan/dbpedia-lookup/index/) to your preset folder and unpack it (use either `index_autocomplete.tar.gz` or `index_keyword.tar.gz` depending on the loaded file) before you run the container. **Only use one index file - do not mix multiple indexes together.**

 ```
 tar -zxvf index_autocomplete.tar.gz